 In Butler County, unemployment numbers in 2010 were at decadal highs.
 One would have expected a high level of interest in these jobs.
 This has proven to largely not be the case due to the expected working conditions and has caused the authorities to take two approaches.
 One is to focus on attracting midstream and downstream companies to the area.
 Midstream includes aspects such as pipelines and associated pumping equipment.
 Downstream is defined largely by activities such as gas processing and conversion to higher value products.
-Shell has already announced an ethylene cracker for the region.
+Shell has already announced an ethylene cracker for the region, although they have postponed it as of early 2015.
 The second approach to jobs is to attract regional headquarters of the operating companies.
 The township of Cranberry has had success with this angle.